 Basin Recreation is also looking at a potential pedestrian underpass connecting Jeremy Ranch to Pinebrook, which would require substantial funding.
 It is collaborating with Summit County and UDOT on the feasibility of such a project, Jordan said.

 For Basin Recreation's skatepark at Trailside, American Ramp Company will be awarded a project to add a pump track and two other components.
-That project will be just under $84,000 and installation is expected in early August.
-During that time, Jordan said they will be moving and reconfiguring the layout of the skate park.

 Another smaller project will be constructed by Top Job to do just under $50,000 in crack sealing on the district's paved trails as well as sealing the lower parking lot at Willow Creek.
 A pedestrian bridge is also slated at the Spring Creek Trailhead, which will be done by Jeff Riehl Construction for over $54,000.
 If construction on that project can be done quickly, it will be done this summer, Jordan said.
 Otherwise, she expects it to be done in late fall.